Update: This article was most recently updated Sept 2021 to reflect US road trip travel tips in 2021 amidst evolving conditions.

 Of course, there is still the option to stay nearby.
 But US road trippers should expect the possibility of arriving to “No Vacancy” signs lit up all around popular summer destinations throughout 2021.
 And where availability still exists, we’re already noticing sky high hotel rates all across the US, based largely on increased demand.

-For example, in the gateway city of West Yellowstone, the lowest hotel rates we could find have actually tripled since when we were searching in February.
+For example, in the gateway city of West Yellowstone, the lowest summer rates we could find have actually tripled since when we were searching in February.

 Book your accommodation reservations as soon as possible.

 It’s not just America’s hotels and motels.
-Short-term rentals like Airbnb and VBRO are also getting scooped up very quickly in popular summer destinations across the US.
-If you’re reading this while considering a summer road trip in 2021 and haven’t made any accommodation bookings, NOW is the time to act!
+Short-term rentals like Airbnb and VBRO are also getting scooped up very quickly in popular destinations across the US.
+If you’re reading this while considering a 2021 road trip and haven’t made any accommodation bookings, NOW is the time to act!

 16) Check Cancelation Policies and Consider a Higher Rate for the Ability to Cancel